harsh98trivedi/Amazon-Search-History-Cleaner/PRIVACY-POLICY.md

 ### Data Handling and Usage

-Amazon Search Cleaner is built with a strong commitment to user privacy.
+Amazon Search History Cleaner is built with a strong commitment to user privacy.
 It is designed to be simple, secure, and transparent.

 - **No Data Collection:** The extension **does not collect, store, transmit, or share any personally identifiable information (PII)** or any other user data.
 - **Local Operation:** All functionality of the extension runs locally within your browser on the active Amazon web page.
 No information is ever sent to any external server.